Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ## Academic Education

-* 2019---2023 PhD in Computational Mathematics,
+* 2019---2023 &emsp;PhD in Computational Mathematics,
           Department of Mathematics, Southern University of Science and Technology, Shenzhen, China

-* 2017---2019  MS in Computational Mathematics
+* 2017---2019 &emsp;MS in Computational Mathematics
            School of Mathematics, Harbin Institute of Technology, Harbin, China Department of Mathematics, Southern University of Science and Technology,Shenzhen, China

-* 2013---2017 BS in Information and Computing Science School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China
+* 2013---2017 &emsp;BS in Information and Computing Science
+           School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China

 ## Teaching Assistant Experience